TDR-VOID/E-channeling_System_in_Servlets_and_JSP/README.md

 3. **Appointment Booking**
    - Patients should be able to view available channelling schedules.
    - Patients should be able to make an appointment.
-   - Each appointment should not exceed the patient count per channelling schedule.
+   - Each appointment should not exceed the patient count per the channelling schedule.

 ### Non-Functional Requirements
 1. **Data Persistence**